 The best food choice for African dwarf frogs

 The best choice of feed for an African dwarf frog is frozen blood worms or live black worms.
-There is the occasional risk of fish hooks in live bloodworms that can injure your frog’s throat.
 Frozen blood worms or live black worms do not easily disintegrate like pellets or fish flakes.